nineninesix-ai/KaniTTS-Finetune-pipeline/README.md

 - 📊 **Compare** base model vs all finetuned variants
 - 🔗 **Share** results with your team

-This makes it incredibly easy to pick the best model or iterate on your experiments!
+This makes it easy to pick the best model or iterate on your experiments.

----

-### 4️⃣ Other Configuration Files
+### Other Configuration Files

 #### model_config.yaml